wireservice/workbench-lookup/README.md

 ## Wishlist

+* Unit tests should not mock the lookup "API"
 * Fetch/cache list of valid lookups from repository (auto-fill)
 * Resolve ambiguity between agate `Number` type and pandas `int`/`float`.
 * Convert value lookup value columns to types declared in the lookup YAML.